 - When a complainant is being obviously abusive, prejudiced or offensive in their manner.

-- When a complainant is harassing a staff member.
+- When a complainant is harassing a staff member or supporter.

 - When a complaint is incoherent or illegible.

 - When a complaint has clearly been sent to us and numerous other organisations as part of a bulk mailing or email.
-In this instance we can chose whether it is necessary for us to reply or not.
+In this instance, we can choose whether it is necessary for us to reply or not.

 - PCA cannot respond to complaints made anonymously.
 However, we will investigate the complaint and use the information to improve in any way that we can.

 If you remain dissatisfied with the outcome of your complaint, your complaint will be referred to a more senior member of staff who will try to resolve your problem.

 PCA is a member of the Fundraising Standards Board (FRSB) and is committed to the highest standards in fundraising practice.
 If your complaint is to do with fundraising and you feel that it has been unresolved by us, then the FRSB can investigate your complaint.
 The FRSB can be contacted as follows: